kapilbamotriya123/Social-media-app/README.md

 ad model to prisma just like the follower the create a route with get post and delete which are self explainatory then create a like button comp which takes the initial data and post, it  mutate the data to route acc to initial data and also display the like button ofc

+**next is the book mark functinality which is very similar to likes check the git commit and changes**